Congratulations Dr. Brenda Binder!

 - Charlie Elliott (current PhD student) - Nursing Administration and Leadership

-The College of Nursing will be hosting an information session for prospective bachelor of science nursing students on Friday, October 4th from 10am-12pm at the Dallas Center.†Space is limited, so please register.
-(Please note that this replaces the session†originally scheduled for September 6th.)
+The College of Nursing will be hosting an information session for prospective bachelor of science nursing students on Friday, April 11th from 10am-12pm at the Dallas Center.†Space is limited, so please register.

 Search for Endowed Chairs in Informatics and Teaching Excellence